eeberhard/aica-api/schemas/README.md

 The [component-descriptions](./component-descriptions) directory defines the JSON syntax for describing the properties of AICA component classes.

+## Controller Description schema

+The [controller-descriptions](./controller-descriptions) directory defines the JSON syntax for describing the properties of AICA controller plugins.

+## Parameters and Signals schema

+The [parameters](./parameters) and [signals](./signals) directories contains common schema definitions used by both the component and controller descriptions.

 ## Tools

 The Dockerfile and bash scripts can be used to easily view or validate JSON schemas.